Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 ## Performing an OLR

-For the example, I’m going to use the [Stack Overflow’s 2020 Developer Survey](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020) and run a Bayesian Regression using BRMS with uninformed priors.
+For the example, I’m using [Stack Overflow’s 2020 Developer Survey](https://www.kaggle.com/aitzaz/stack-overflow-developer-survey-2020) and running a Bayesian Regression using BRMS with uninformed priors.
 The reason I’m taking a Bayesian approach is because the results are easier to interpret and I’m using uniformed priors since I do not have any prior knowledge or assumptions about the population surveyed.
-The model is a simple one, the explanatory variable is Satisfaction and the explanatory variables are Age (in years) and if they Job Seek (are they looking for a new job).
+The model is a simple one, the explanatory variable is Job Satisfaction and the explanatory variables are Age (in years) and Job Seek (are they looking for a new job).

 ``` r